MarcoGorelli/polars-plugins-tutorial/docs/arrays.md

 Turns out we _can_ do it!
 But it's a little bit tricky.

 Let's create a plugin that calculates the midpoint between a reference point and each point in a Series like the one above.
-This should illustrate both how to unpack an array inside our rust code and also return a Series of the same type.
+This should illustrate both how to unpack an array inside our Rust code and also return a Series of the same type.

 We'll start by registering our plugin: